remindmodel/remind/tutorials/10_DebuggingREMIND.md

 - `Infeasibility/Objective`: The left hand side during search for a feasible solution, and the objective value during phase 3/4.
 - `RGmax`: if during phase 1-2 the sum of infeasibilities, it should always converge to a very small value (< 10e-7).
 If during phase 3/4 the reduced gradient (when small you are close to optimality).
 - `NSB`: the number of superbasic variables (basically the current number of degrees of freedom).

+Displaying the CONOPT output multiple times will show you which regions are still being solved and if they are making progress.
+If `Iter` does not change over time or has very high values (> 10 000), this can be a hint that CONOPT froze and the run should be restarted from the latest `fulldata.gdx`.

 Asking for help
 ----------------------------------